orzechowskikamil/disabled-programmer-setup/README.md

-# editor-keymap
+# Disabled programmer setup
-Repo for holding common settings for my editors
+It's my storage for all editor settings which allow me to code quickier with my two working fingers.
+It's my private setup but if you have similar problem and you will inspire from this - you are welcome :-)

 ## Common keymap
-Keymap at least should contain those keys
+Keymap at least should contain those keys.

+*It was easier to write them down in notepad, instead of creating keymap in editor first.
+This keymap might break many conventions but keep in mind that it's optimized for programmer with paralyzed hands.
+For me, three keys combination is waste of time and effort*

- * F1               Quick documentation
+ * F1               Quick documentation *(like context help)*
- * F2               Rename Refactoring
+ * F2               Rename Refactoring *(like f2 changes name in file manager)*
- * F3               Go to definition
+ * F3               Go to definition *(I get used to it)*
- * F4               Find usages
+ * F4               Find usages *(reverse of go to definition)*
  * F5
  * F6
  * F7